-Roofing including roof space Repair category: 2 Notes: The roof covering is now aged and affected by general weathering externally with some moss growth noted.
-Within the roof void we noted some sections of sarking board affected by staining and some general maintenance repairs may be anticipated to these areas.
-We noted insulation levels are varying depths.
+Roofing including roof space Repair category: 1 Notes: We understand that the roof covering was replaced circa 18 months ago.
+We do however understand that there is not a guarantee or warranty in relation to this.
+Nonetheless, any paperwork available for the re-roofing costs should ideally be provided.
+Within the accessible roof void, no obvious or significant defects were noted, where visible.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor will be able to advise on life expectancy and repair/replacement costs.